Torre delle Milizie

 The Torre delle Milizie ("Tower of the Militia") is a fortified tower in Rome, Italy, located between Trajan's Market in the Imperial fora to the southwest and the Pontifical University of Saint Thomas Aquinas, or Angelicum, to the east.
+The tower was the keep of a larger fortified complex known as the Castello delle Milizie, which no longer survives.